-As of June 30, 2023, both Puget Energy and PSE have stable outlooks from Moody's, Fitch, and S&P. Although neither Puget Energy nor PSE have any debt whose maturity would be accelerated upon a ratings downgrade, Management continually monitors the credit rating environment for both Puget Energy and PSE as a credit rating downgrade may increase the cost of borrowing for Puget Energy and PSE in future long-term financings or under their existing credit facilities.
+As of September 30, 2023, both Puget Energy and PSE have stable outlooks from Moody's, Fitch, and S&P. Although neither Puget Energy nor PSE have any debt whose maturity would be accelerated upon a ratings downgrade, Management continually monitors the credit rating environment for both Puget Energy and PSE as a credit rating downgrade may increase the cost of borrowing for Puget Energy and PSE in future long-term financings or under their existing credit facilities.
 Any increase in the cost of borrowing could negatively impact Puget Energy and PSE's future results of operations as well as future liquidity, access to debt capital resources and financial condition.
 Additionally, a ratings downgrade could impact the Company's ability to issue dividends.
-A downgrade to Puget Energy and PSE's credit ratings would not impact debt covenants under our existing credit facilities nor would it impact other contracts, as neither include credit rating triggering event clauses.
+A downgrade to Puget Energy and PSE's credit rating triggering event clauses.
 A credit rating decrease for PSE could result in increased cash collateral required for commodity contracts, which would adversely affect PSE's liquidity.
 Management cannot predict with certainty the actions credit agencies may take, if any, in response to weaker near term credit metrics, regulatory and rate recovery uncertainties, and management's efforts to contain the growth of capital and operating expenditures.
-Containing the growth of capital and operating expenditures will be limited, over the near term, due to continuing strategic and risk mitigation imperatives and the necessity of providing safe, reliable and resilient service levels to customers.
+Containing the growth of capital and operating expenditures.